kobewinona/how-to-learn/README.md

 I hope this helps you in your learning journey!

-## what I've learnt doing this project
+## what I learned doing this project

 1. I learned how to initialize the `git` control system for my project, how to use `SSH-keys` to connect the remote repository to my local one, and how to commit changes to the remote repository (GitHub in my case).
 2. I also learned the basics and benefits of using BEM (Block, Element, Modifier), and specifically about the different types of file structure recommended by the BEM methodology.
 In this project, I used a `nested` file structure, which might be an exaggeration considering the size of the project.
 A `flex` or `flat` file structure would have been more reasonable, but it's good to know all the options.
 I hope this helps you with your own project!